RTEMS/rtems-docs/c-user/config/classic-api.rst

     The default value is 0.

 VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

-    The value of this configuration option shall be greater than or equal to 0 and less than or equal to :ref:`CONFIGURE_MAXIMUM_TASKS`.
+    * It shall be greater than or equal to zero.

+    * It shall be less than or equal to :ref:`CONFIGURE_MAXIMUM_TASKS`.

 DESCRIPTION:
     The value of this configuration option defines the minimum count of Classic